Riklik101/CalculationTools/README.md

 I sometimes come back to this to work, but infrequently due to my lack of interest in python ATM.

 I will now be appending this repository with java

+## Next steps
+My current plan outline as of 6/10/2025:
+* java.calc will be hosting calc functions and classes
+* ~~python for a system interface due to its simplicity~~ i do not have the time to figure out the integration of both
+* java.interface will be having the interface, due to java's **easy** and *fun* quirks of being so long to write stuff
+* additional programs as necessary